valtimo-platform/valtimo-documentation/valtimo-implementation/modules/plugin.md

+# Plugins

-# Dependencies
+## Dependencies

 In order to use plugins or create custom plugin definitions, the plugin module needs to be added as a dependency.
 The following can be added to your project, depending on whether Maven or Gradle is used:

-## Backend
+### Backend

-### Maven dependency:
+#### Maven dependency:
 ```xml
 <dependencies>
     <dependency>